lordmauve/dsls-talk/index.rst

 * Developer surprise
 * Often no clear distinction between code that will execute with Python semantics and code that won't
-* Some Python constructs end up supported
+* Some Python constructs end up unsupported
-* Hard to extend
+* Hard to extend in arbitrary ways
 * Metaclasses seem like the cleanest approach